Singapore Heat Pump Market Size and Share

 |---|---|---|---|

-| Mandatory energy-labelling for premium efficiency | +0.8% | National | Short term (≤ 2 years) |
+| Mandatory Energy-Labeling for Water Heaters | +0.7% | National | Short term (≤ 2 years) |

-| Data centre waste heat recovery pilots | +0.5% | Industrial zones | Medium term (2-4 years) |
+| Rising Carbon-Tax Trajectory | +0.6% | National | Medium term (2-4 years) |

-| Rising carbon tax trajectory | +0.4% | National | Long term (≥ 4 years) |
+| Integration of High-COP Heat Pumps With Floating PV Pilots | +0.4% | Tengeh Reservoir, Jurong Island | Long term (≥ 4 years) |

 | Source: Mordor Intelligence | |||

-Surge in Public Sector Retrofit Grants under Singapore Green Plan 2030
+Surge in Public Sector Retrofit Grants Under Singapore Green Plan 2030

-Mandatory Energy-Labelling Pushing Premium-Efficiency Heat Pumps
+Mandatory Energy-Labeling Pushing Premium-Efficiency Heat Pumps

 Restraints Impact Analysis